 We departed from Agathonisi at 0835 for Samos.
 We were anxious to get to Samos fairly quickly because on June 2 my cousin Connie Newcomb, her husband Jim, their daughter Margaret, and son Andrew will arrive in Samos.
 They have reserved a charter boat for a 10 day charter starting on June 3.
 We have promised to go with them with Thetis.

-We spend the night aboard Thetis, having a not so satisfactory meal at the marina restaurant the old Steak House now renamed Mama’s Annas.
+We spent the night aboard Thetis, having a not so satisfactory meal at the marina restaurant the old Steak House has now been renamed Mama’s Annas.
 I also rented a small car from Aramis.